BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift201/02_building_openshift_templates.md

 ```

 ## Create a Template for Prometheus and Loki
 Using the experience gained above, create 2 additional templates for Prometheus and Loki.
-This should not require any GUI/UI driven changes since the you alreadh have the configuration artifacts from the `Helm` lab.
+This should not require any GUI/UI driven changes since the you already have the configuration artifacts from the `Helm` lab.

 - Test each template in the dev namespace by passing a separate name for the service and ensuring the resources come up properly